glennhickey/teHmm/README.md

 * **EM (default)** Model is trained directly from the track data.
 * **supervised** (`--supervised` option) Model is trained on given states in a bed file.

+### EM Training

+The TE can be trained from unnanotated (ie true states not known) data using expectation maximization (EM).
+The minum information required is the number of states in the model, specifiable with the `--numStates` option.
+Transition probabilities and state names can be optionally supplied in a Graphviz-like notation via the `--transProbs` option, where each line of the file corresponds to a transition probability.
+These probabilities are either used as the initial parameters in training (default) or are fixed in the output model (`--fixTrans`).

 ### Constructing a Gold Standard for Supervised Training

 The Gold Standard BED file for supervised training must satisfy the following constraints: